-The Nung have many branches such as Nung Xuong, Nung Giang, Nung An, Nung Loi, Nung Phan Sinh, and Nung Chao.
+The Nung ethnic group have many branches such as Nung Xuong, Nung Giang, Nung An, Nung Loi, Nung Phan Sinh, and Nung Chao.
 They gather in a hamlet of about 30 to 70 households.
 In the front of the hamlet are wet rice fields and in the back are irrigation canals and orchards.
 The Nung live in stilt houses, earthen houses, and half stilt-half earth houses.
 The house is spacious and is divided into two sessions.
 The front session is to place the altar and for men.
 The back session is the kitchen and for women.

 The Nung clothes are plain with the main indigo color and without embroidery.
 Men wear mandarin collar, button-front shirts which have 2 or 4 pockets.
 Women’s shirts have lop-sided buttons and are decorated with colorful pieces.